The World's Largest Modern & Contemporary Prints & Editions Platform

 Roy Lichtenstein Catalogue Raisonné

-One of the most important resources for verifying Lichtenstein’s prints is the catalogue raisonné.
-The Prints of Roy Lichtenstein: A Catalogue Raisonné 1948-1993, compiled by Mary Lee Corlett and published in 2002, offers a comprehensive listing of all known works, including detailed descriptions, provenance, and images of Lichtenstein's artworks.
-This catalogue is accessible in many major libraries.
+One of the most important tools for verifying Lichtenstein prints is the catalogue raisonné.
+The Prints of Roy Lichtenstein: A Catalogue Raisonné 1948–1993, compiled by Mary Lee Corlett and published in 2002, offers detailed listings, provenance, and images for all known editions, and remains a key reference for collectors and sellers.
+To support ongoing research, the Foundation has also made the catalogue available online, alongside a digital archive of over 5,000 works.
+For anyone selling a Lichtenstein print, referencing the catalogue is essential for confirming authenticity and provenance.

 Publications and Documentation

-Lichtenstein collaborated with prominent print publishers such as Gemini G.E.L., Tyler Graphics, and Leo Castelli Gallery.
-These publishers often provided essential documentation, including edition numbers and print types, aiding in authentication.
-For example, prints published by Gemini G.E.L. will have blindstamps and ink stamps on the reverse, which should match the specifics listed in the catalogue raisonné.
+Lichtenstein collaborated with leading print publishers such as Gemini G.E.L., Tyler Graphics, and the Leo Castelli Gallery - each playing a key role in documentation and authentication.
+Publishers like Gemini G.E.L. typically included blindstamps and ink stamps either on the front or reverse of prints, which should correspond to the details listed in the catalogue raisonné.

 Explore Lichtenstein Prints on the Trading Floor and contact us for a complimentary, no-obligation valuation.